avishekchy45/Tensorflow-Keras-Model-Profiler/README.md

 | Model Parameters                 | 138.357544          | Million |
 | Memory Required by Model Weights | 527.7921447753906   | MB      |
 ```
-Default units for the prfiler are
+Default units for the profiler are

 ```
 # in order
 use_units = ['GPU IDs', 'BFLOPs', 'GB', 'Million', 'MB']

 ```
 You can change units by changing the list entry in appropriate location.
-For example if you want to get `model` FLOPs in million just change the list as follows.
+For example, if you want to get `model` FLOPs in millions just change the list as follows.

 ```
 # keep order
 use_units = ['GPU IDs', 'MFLOPs', 'GB', 'Million', 'MB']
 ```
-### Availabel units are
+### Available units are
 ```
     'GB':memory unit gega-byte
     'MB': memory unit mega-byte